 New York Casino Employees: “We Need to Work”

 A rally is planned to take place in Albany later this week.
 Casino employees from New York will be leading the rally, asking Governor Andrew Cuomo to reopen the casinos in the state.
-The rally is planned for Thursday, August 20, 11 a.m.
+The rally is planned for Thursday, August 20, at 11 a.m.
 Organizers of the rally are:

 - Tioga Downs Casino Resort hotel and front desk manager Robin Torr